Evan Wolkenstein

 WHAT’S THE STORY BEHIND YOUR INTEREST IN “STYLING UP?”

-My ex-girlfriend used to pick out my cloth
+My ex-girlfriend used to pick out my clothes.
+I’m ready for something new.

 I’ve gone through a year of transition and many phases.
 I used to have my clothes picked out for me by my (ex)girlfriend.
 Since then, I’ve added new clothes, but I’ve been playing it safe.
 Dress shirts from Target, you know?
 If I wanted to take a risk – wear a fly suit and stand out – I wouldn’t have known what to do or where to start.